Backstreet Boys' AJ McLean Reveals He's Relapsed Over the Past Year

 "Because in my mind, that's what you should do, you should put family first," he told the magazine.
 "You should put your kids first.
 But because I'm still very codependent, I'm Mr. People Pleaser—and I think a lot of that comes from being a performer, and wanting to see the crowd happy, and seeing everybody around you, and loving the attention—I want to make sure everyone's cool."

-Still, he knows not tending to his own health can cause him to "get lost in the sauce," which she admitted has "happened to me numerous times."
+Still, he knows not tending to his own health can cause him to "get lost in the sauce," which he admitted has "happened to me numerous times."